-Standing on one leg, perform three successive hops crossing over a 15-cm wide strip or marker, landing on the same limb.
+- 1. Single-leg hop.
+Standing on one leg, hop as far forward as possible landing on the same limb. - 2.
+Crossover hop.
+Standing on one leg, perform three successive hops crossing over a 15cm wide strip or marker, landing on the same limb.
 The first hop should be lateral in respect to the direction of the crossover.
 There should be no pauses between hops.